Home Articles FAQ Site Map Partners

 First, you send JudgmentBuy a copy of your judgment and information about your debtor.
-(Only a debtor's assets can potentially pay a judgment.)
-Then, just wait for us to email or call you, telling you we found a recovery or purchase solution for you.
+(Only your debtor’s assets can potentially pay your judgment.)
+Then, just wait for us (we are fast, the world is slow) to email you, telling you we found a judgment recovery or purchase solution for you.

-JudgmentBuy either finds you a solution the same day, or list a summary of your judgment on our web site and then finds a solution for you.
-You are not obligated but it is smart to go with our recommended solution matched to your judgment situation.
+JudgmentBuy either finds you a solution usually the same day.
+You are not obligated but it is smart to go with our expert recommended solution matched to your judgment situation.

-When your judgment looks good (your debtor has much more available assets than is required to satisfy the judgment) JudgmentBuy finds you a buyer or enforcer very quickly for free with no JudgmentBuy paperwork.
+When your judgment looks good (your judgment debtor has much more available assets than is required to satisfy the judgment) JudgmentBuy finds you a buyer or enforcer very quickly.

-JudgmentBuy knows thousands of Judgment Enforcers (JEs) which are either recovery experts, judgment buyers, contingency collection lawyers, or contingency collection agencies.
+JudgmentBuy has tested thousands of Judgment Enforcers (JEs) which are either recovery experts, judgment buyers, contingency collection lawyers, or contingency collection agencies.
+(And refers you only to the very best of them.)

 JudgmentBuy finds the JE best suited to buy or enforce your judgment (recover your money) from the debtor.
 (The JE has already signed our separate agreement with them.)
 We find the right JE as quick as we can - sometimes the same day.
 Then we step out of the picture.